 After a decade of preoccupation with re-establishing macro-economic stability and structural reforms aimed at creating an enabling environment, Tanzania has resumed its focus on poverty reduction.
 This renewal is part of a global effort for a sustained exit from the poverty trap.
-The Government undertook various initiatives towards poverty reduction and attainment of social and economic development.
-Those efforts are found within a broad policy framework, the Vision 2025, which stipulates the vision, mission, goals and targets to be achieved with respect to economic growth and poverty eradication by the year 2025.
-As an effort to operationalize Vision 2025, the Government formulated the National Poverty Eradication Strategy (NPES), which provides overall guidance to all stakeholders and provides a framework for co-ordination and supervision of the implementation of policies and strategies of poverty eradication.
+The Government has been undertaking various initiatives towards poverty reduction and attainment of social and economic development.
+Those efforts are found within a broad policy framework, the Tanzania Development Vision 2025, which stipulates the vision, mission, goals and targets to be achieved with respect to economic growth and poverty eradication by the year 2025.
+As an effort to operationalize the Tanzania Development Vision 2025, the Government formulated the National Poverty Eradication Strategy (NPES), which provides overall guidance to all stakeholders and provides a framework for co-ordination and supervision of the implementation of policies and strategies of poverty eradication.

 The Poverty Reduction Strategy Paper (PRSP) was thereafter formulated as a Medium-Term Strategy of poverty reduction, in the context of the enhanced Highly Indebted Poor Countries (HIPC) initiative.
-Initially, the country implemented PRS I, which lasted for three years (2000/01 - 2003/04).
+Initially, the country implemented a three year PRS I, (2000/01 - 2003/04).
 Thereafter, the Government approved the PRS II popular by the name of MKUKUTA (National Strategy for Growth and Reduction of Poverty - NSGRP) in early 2005.
-The NSGRP keeps in focus the aspirations of Tanzania's Development Vision (Vision 2025) for high quality livelihood, good governance and rule of law, strong and competitive economy.
+The NSGRP keeps in focus the aspirations of Tanzania's Development Vision 2025 for high quality livelihood, good governance and rule of law, strong and competitive economy.
 It is committed to the Millennium Development Goals (MDGs), as internationally agreed targets for reducing poverty, hunger, diseases, illiteracy, environmental degradation and discrimination against women by 2015.

-The implementation of NSGRP and the broader Vision 2025 at the lower level is done across sectors and regions.
-It is within this context that the Economic and Social Research Foundation (ESRF) in 2005/2006 conducted a study on poverty escape routes in Central Tanzania which aimed at soliciting data and information on factors for upward and downward mobility of different households and individuals in Dodoma region.
+The implementation of NSGRP and the broader Vision 2025 at the lower level is done across sectors and regions, and districts.
+It is within this context that the Economic and Social Research Foundation (ESRF) in 2005/06 conducted a study on poverty escape routes in Central Tanzania which aimed at soliciting data and information on factors for upward and downward mobility of different households and individuals in Singida region.
 The study has strong relevance for policy design and monitoring of poverty reduction strategies and policies in Tanzania because, it provides policy insights based on the experiences of those who have actually moved out of poverty and stayed out of poverty over time, those who have maintained their wealth over time, and those who have fallen down and / or stayed trapped in chronic poverty.
 The study focuses on a wide range of social, political, institutional and economic mechanisms that hinder or facilitate poor people's access to economic opportunities and movement out of poverty.

-1.1 Growth and Poverty Status in Dodoma Region
+1.2 Growth and Poverty Status in Singida Region

-1.11 Growth and non-income indicators
+1.2.1 Growth and non-income indicators

-Since late 1990s, Dodoma region has been experiencing positive in per capita income growth.
-Data from the National Bureau of Statistics show that, in early 20th century Dodoma region experienced per capita income growth of about 24 percent.
-However, the recorded growth has not adequately translated into improved wellbeing, as indicated by the information from the Household Budget Survey (Table 1).
-In comparison with other regions, the non-income indicators reveal a mixed picture as quite a number of them show that Dodoma region is relatively performing better than other regions in the country, while other indicators show otherwise.
-This region has fewer individuals who are below food poverty line (13 percent of the total regional population) compared to Singida (27 percent), Arusha (25 percent), Rukwa (19 percent) and Lindi (33 percent) regions.
-However, in terms of percentage of households located within 2 km of primary school Dodoma appears to be the least of the 6 regions (Table 1).
+Since late 1990s, Singida region has been experiencing positive per capita income growth.
+Data from the National Bureau of Statistics show that, in early 20th century, Singida region experienced per capita income growth of about 8 percent.
+However, the recorded growth has not adequately translated into improved wellbeing, as indicated by the information from the Household Budget Survey (HBS) (Table 1).
+In comparison with other regions, the non-income indicators reveal a mixed picture as quite a number of them show that Singida region is relatively performing better than other regions, while other indicators show otherwise.